PyLadiesBerlin/resources/organizing/sub_pages/hosting_and_sponsorship.md

 ### Resource Donations

-We have also received donations of books and software licenses which we can then raffle within the community.
+We have also received and welcome donations of books and software licenses which we can then raffle within the community.

 ### Conference Tickets